AndersDeath/diary2/000-current.md

 # 16 February - Thursday - Yerevan - 140 day of immigration

 Today I submitted documents for Spain Visa.
+I was sitting there fow about 3 hours.